teamdeeson/deeson-dev-challenge/README.md

 tags.

 ## Hosting
 We would like you to host a version of your site for us to review please.

-You may want to use the free Acquia Dev Cloud.
-We will post instructions for this on here shortly.
+Acquia offer the ability to create a free Drupal 7 hosting instance.

+1. If you have not got an Acquia account then sign up for one at https://insight.acquia.com
+2. Login and click ‘Add site’
+3. Select a new free site
+4. Give it a name ending in deeson, e.g. fredbloggsdeeson
+5. Set the distribution to Drupal 7
+6. Choose the European Union as the cloud instance location
+7. Tick the box and click add, provisioning takes a few minutes
+8. Click through the Drupal installation process, choosing the minimal profile
+9. Once the provisioning process has finished you will need to integrated your local code with the new codebase which got created on Acquia.
+10. Go back to https://insight.acquia.com, click on ‘Sites’ in the nav and click the Cloud button next to the site you just created.

+This is a raw Drupal site with its own codebase inside its own git repository.
+We leave it as an exercise for you to now integrate your work on your local computer with the remote repository.

 ## Delivery
 Please send us two emails for your submission, both to johne@deeson.co.uk.